Safe-Surfer/SafeSurfer-Desktop/README.md

 ### Install node modules
 `npm i`

+### Configure the build (if needed)
+`make PACKAGEFORMAT=...
+BUILDMODE= configure`
+Note: If you are packaging for a new Linux format, make sure when configuring to use 'PACKAGEFORMAT=' followed by the format type.

 ### Building binaries
 Linux: `make build-linux` or `npm run package-linux`
 Windows: `make build-windows` or `npm run package-win`